benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- Ben shows great ownership and thought leadership in driving and delivering SSO project.
+Ben executes effectively on MVP goals with a customer focus mindset by conducting research, delegating tasks to fellow engineers, and identifying key risks and mitigation plans.
+Ben has great problem solving skills and offers future improvement ideas and sets technical priorities for team.
 - Ben has been a pleasure to work with since his joining Slingshot.
 Ben is a talented engineer who is confident in his technical abilities and gets buy in from other engineers by demonstrating why he is confident.
 He has knowledge